neerajk555/SQL-Training-exercise/module-03-data-types-functions/02-Guided-Step-by-Step.md

 Three 15–20 minute activities.
 Practice cleansing and transforming data with MySQL functions.

+**Beginner Tip:** Follow each step carefully and check the checkpoint results.
+If something doesn't match, pause and review before moving on.
+Learning SQL is about building understanding step-by-step!

 ---

 ## Activity 1: Clean Messy Prices for Display